brashrebel/wp-activity/readme.txt

 Blacklisted IP addresses get a 403 error when trying to logon, and the activity log displays an 'access denied' event.
 Keep in mind that this plugin is not security oriented.
 There are lots of plugins that specifically deal with [security](http://wordpress.org/extend/plugins/search.php?q=security).

-I would like to thank Tom V. for finding a lot of bugs each time I release a new version, and for helping me fix them.
+Thanks to [Venntom](http://wordpress.org/support/profile/venntom) for finding a lot of bugs each time I release a new version, and for helping me fix them.

 Translations :